 Parkhotel Gunten

-Sitting on the southern shore of Lake Thun in the Bernese Oberland, Parkhotel Gunten has held a White Star recognition from Star Wine List since December 2021, placing its wine program within a documented peer set of serious Swiss cellar operations.
+Sitting on the southern shore of Lake Thun in the Bernese Oberland, Parkhotel Gunten has held a White Star recognition from Star Wine List since December 2021, placing its wine program within a documented comparable set of serious Swiss cellar operations.
 The hotel and restaurant occupy a position where Alpine proximity and lake-facing setting shape both the dining context and the broader hospitality offer in this quietly serious corner of Switzerland.

 Lake Thun's Quiet Hospitality Register